Cosmopolitanism

 Cosmopolitanism is the idea that all human beings are members of a single community.
 Its adherents are known as cosmopolitan or cosmopolite.
 Cosmopolitanism is both prescriptive and aspirational, believing humans can and should be "world citizens" in a "universal community".
 The idea encompasses different dimensions and avenues of community, such as promoting universal moral standards, establishing global political structures, or developing a platform for mutual cultural expression and tolerance.

 For example, Kwame Anthony Appiah articulates a cosmopolitan community where individuals from varying locations (physical, economic, etc.) enter relationships of mutual respect despite their differing beliefs (religious, political, etc.).
-By comparison, Immanuel Kant envisioned a cosmopolitan world where armies were abolished and humans were governed under a representative global institution.
-In all instances, proponents of cosmopolitanism share an emphasis that all humans should form one cohesive and united community.

 In a looser but related sense, "cosmopolitan" is also used to describe places where people of various ethnic, cultural and/or religious backgrounds live together and interact with each other.

 Etymology

 The word derives from the κοσμοπολίτης, or kosmopolitês, formed from "κόσμος", kosmos, i.e. "world", "universe", or "cosmos", and πολίτης, "politês", i.e. "citizen" or "[one] of a city".
 Contemporary usage defines the term as "citizen of the world".